1beebe/ai-agent-portfolio/README.md

 # AI & Automation Portfolio

 Welcome!
 This portfolio highlights selected AI workflows and automation projects I’ve designed with **MindStudio** and other tools.

-Each project explores how applied AI can support learning, research, and workflow automation.
+Each project explores how applied AI can support learning, research, or workflow automation.

 Repos include documentation, sample outputs, and demo assets.
 Demos are available upon request.